 Detox from alcohol or substance misuse in a clinic can last anywhere from a few days to several weeks, depending on multiple factors.
-Some will be ready to start therapeutic work after just a few days.
-Others may take 7 days or longer.
-There is no fixed timescale for each individual.
+Depending on usage levels, many will be able to progress to the next stage of treatment after just a few days.
+Sometimes, detox will last much longer.
+This is normal.

 Rehab is almost always a group exercise, even at higher end clinics.

 Only with the support of others on the journey, can we hope to make a full recovery.

 Achieving recovery in a covid-19 world, however, means making some accommodations along the way.

 Step 3 - What Budget Is Available For Treatment?